ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 See [Activity Log Search Criteria reference](activity_log_criteria.md) and [Activity Log Search Sort Clauses reference](activity_log_sort_clauses.md) to discover query possibilities.

-In the following example, log groups containing at least one creation of a Content item will be displayed in terminal, with a maximum of 10 groups within the last hour.
+In the following example, log groups containing at least one creation of a Content item is displayed in terminal, with a maximum of 10 groups within the last hour.
 This uses the default `admin` user to have the [permission](#permission-and-security) to list everyone entries.

 ```php hl_lines="36-40"